This content doesn’t contain and isn’t meant to provide legal, tax, or business advice.*

 - Marketing plans

-Not only can a business plan attract investors, but creating one can also help business owners clarify their goals and strategies.
+A business plan can attract investors, and creating one can help business owners clarify their goals and strategies.
 Consider reviewing a few examples or using a template to get started.

-When it’s time to dive into the legal world of incorporating your company, a first step is selecting your business type.
-Choose a legal structure that best fits for your new venture, since your business type affects factors like taxes and liabilities.
+When it’s time to dive into the legal world of incorporating your company, the first step is selecting your business type.
+Choose a legal structure that best fits your new venture, since your business type affects factors like taxes and liabilities.
 The most common types of businesses are sole proprietorships, partnerships, corporations, and LLCs.
+Here’s what you need to know about each:

 Sole proprietorship

 Sole proprietorships are unincorporated businesses that offer no legal distinction between the company and the person who runs it.
-They’re the most straightforward business model to start and manage, but they come with the most personal risk.
+They’re the most straightforward business model to start and manage, but they come with the most risk to your personal assets.
 Since your sole proprietorship’s business income is considered personal income, you file it on your personal tax return.
 You are also personally responsible for any debts or obligations your business takes on, and you won’t be able to take on investors.

 Partnership